-Clean Harbors believes in accountability to our employees, to our customers, and most certainly to our communities.
+Clean Harbors believes in accountability to our employees, to our customers and most certainly to our communities.
 As a global company, we are committed to limiting our environmental impact and providing sustainable solutions to our customers while engaging and supporting our local and global communities.
-The Company's corporate social responsibility, including sustainability, community relations, and legislative activities is reviewed by the Environmental, Health, and Safety Committee.
+The company's corporate social responsibility, including sustainability, community relations and legislative activities is reviewed by the Environmental, Health and Safety Committee.

-The United Nations Global Compact encourages businesses globally to act responsibly with the intention to impact Human rights, Labor, Environment, and Anti-Corruption through the opportunities presented within Development Goals (SDGs).
-At Clean Harbors, our commitment to sustainability in the services and products we offer as well as how we care for our people and our communities align with the following United Nations' Sustainable Development Goals.
+The United Nations Global Compact encourages businesses globally to act responsibly with the intention to impact human rights, labor, the environment and anti-corruptionn through the opportunities presented within their Sustainable Development Goals (SDGs).
+At Clean Harbors, our commitment to sustainability in the services and products we offer, as well as how we care for our people and our communities, align with the following United Nations Sustainable Development Goals.